Sitecore Image Parameters

 Your only option (besides replacing the Sitecore.Resources.Media.ResizeProcessor in the getMediaStream pipeline with your own resizer) is to apply the correct color as background with the “bc” parameter.

-4. Sean Holmesby Says:
+4. Sean Holmesby says:

 Hey Brian,